-Who are they?
+Who are FIMER inverters?

-FIMER are a lot like Fronius – they started decades ago (1942) making welding equipment, and have since expanded into the energy industry – specifically, battery charging and solar inverters.
-They’re even neighbours, with Fronius in Austria and FIMER in northern Italy.
+FIMER inverters are a lot like Fronius – they started decades ago (1942) making welding equipment, and have since expanded into the energy industry – specifically, battery charging and solar inverters.
+They’re even neighbours, with Fronius in Austria and FIMER inverters in northern Italy.
 However, until recently, FIMER only made large industrial-/utilities-level (primarily central) inverters – devices in the hundreds or thousands of kVA, not the 5~10kVA systems your average house needs.

 ABB is a Swiss-Swedish company, with headquarters in Zurich, Switzerland.
 It originated as two companies – one formed in 1883 (Allmänna Svenska Elektriska Aktiebolaget [ASEA], by Ludvig Fredholm – the Swedish company), and the other formed in 1891 (Brown, Boveri & Cie, by Charles Eugene Lancelot Brown and Walter Boveri – the Swiss company).
 These merged in 1987 to make ABB – yes, it stands for ASEA Brown Boveri.
 ABB, a Fortune Global 500 company, makes a huge range of electrical and electronic goods – from motors to circuit breakers to robots to PLCs.

-Going back further, ABB got into the solar inverter market in 2004 by acquiring Power-One.
+Going back further, as mentioned, ABB got into the solar inverter market in 2004 by acquiring Power-One.
 Power-One was an Italian company, formed in 1973, who was seen as making some of the best inverters available at the time.
 Regardless of parent company, the inverters have always been made in Italy – not China.

 FIMER have taken over ABB’s entire business unit, meaning nothing really changes – the inverters are currently being made by the same people in the same factories.
-For the foreseeable future they will even be branded ABB.

 What do they do?

-FIMER (ABB) make a huge range of inverters, for every situation.
+FIMER make a huge range of inverters, for every situation.
 Their smallest in their inverter range is a 1.2kW single phase string inverter, suitable for only 4~5 solar panels!
 Yet they also go up to solar-farm/industrial levels – their largest is a central inverter that allows up to ~5MW, which is 15~18,000 solar panels!!

-We also use them for smaller residential jobs, especially the ABB UNO DM (available in 1.2kW, 2kW, 3.0kW, 3.3kW, 4kW, 4.6kW, 5kW, and 6kW).
+We also use them for smaller residential jobs, especially the FIMER UNO DM (available in 1.2kW, 2kW, 3.0kW, 3.3kW, 4kW, 4.6kW, 5kW, and 6kW).
 They’re a bit cheaper than the Fronius, but more expensive than the Sungrow.

 SMA have recently been boasting about their ShadeFix technology, which finds the absolute maximum power point.
 A system may have multiple relative maximums, but it will only have a single absolute maximum – the maximum maximum, which is the one you want.
 Cheaper inverters will be happy to find a relative one, and stop looking after that.
 Fronius also have the technology to find the absolutely maximum, which they call Superflex.
 What most people don’t know is that ABB have had this technology since 2011!